Joint Learning using Mixture-of-Expert-Based Representation for Speech Enhancement and Robust Emotion Recognition: Results

 We evaluate SER performance using both F1-macro and F1-micro scores across four SNR levels, under both seen and unseen noise conditions.
 Each method is trained using four different random seeds, and the test set is divided into five non-overlapping subsets per condition, yielding 20 evaluation scores per method (4 runs $\times$ 5 test sets).
 These scores are used to compute average performance and conduct statistical comparisons.
 We apply one-tailed Welch’s t-tests to compare each method against all other baselines.
 Statistical significance is determined at a threshold of $p \leq 0.05$.
 Significance markers in Table \ref{table:ser_performance} indicate whether a method outperforms a given baseline, with symbol definitions provided in the table caption.

 Our proposed Sparse MERIT framework achieves statistically significant improvements over baselines under low-SNR and unseen noisy conditions, demonstrating strong robustness and generalization across diverse acoustic scenarios.
-At -5 dB, the most challenging condition, Sparse MERIT yields an F1-macro improvement of 3.6\% over fine-tuning directly on noisy speech (FT-M), 12.4\% over the SE pre-processing (SE-P) baseline, and 3.8\% over the naive MTL setup (FT-MTL) on the Freesound-contaminated test set.
-Similar gains are observed on the DNS-contaminated test set, with respective improvements of 3.8\% (FT-M), 11.6\% (SE-P), and 2.9\% (FT-MTL).
+At -5 dB, the most challenging condition, Sparse MERIT yields an F1-macro improvement of 3.6\% over fine-tuning directly on noisy speech (FT-M), 12.4\% over the SE pre-processing baseline using BSSE-SE (SE-P w/ BSSE-SE), 6.5\% over the SE-P w/ SGMSE+, 10.9\% over the SE-P w/ SEMamba, and 3.8\% over the naive MTL setup (FT-MTL) on the Freesound-contaminated test set.
+Similar trends are observed on the DNS-contaminated test set, where Sparse MERIT outperforms FT-M, SE-P w/ BSSE-SE, SE-P w/ SGMSE+, SE-P w/ SEMamba, and FT-MTL by 3.8\%, 11.6\%, 11.3\%, 13.6\%, and 2.9\%, respectively.
 While SE-P performs relatively well under seen noise conditions, its performance degrades notably under unseen noise, highlighting its limited generalization.
 In contrast, Sparse MERIT maintains robust performance across both unseen noisy conditions.
 Furthermore, under high-SNR conditions, our method performs comparably or better than SE-P even on the seen CRSS test set, suggesting that it avoids the artifacts and loss of emotional nuance introduced by front-end enhancement methods applied to minimally corrupted signals, as reported in prior work \cite{chen_2023_1}.

 Beyond baseline comparisons, we also evaluate Sparse MERIT against other MTL strategies designed to mitigate task conflicts (FT-MTL w/ Uncertainty and FT-MTL w/ PCGrad).
 Uncertainty-based loss weighting yields promising results and generally outperforms standard FT-MTL.
 However, PCGrad fails to show consistent benefits in our setting and underperforms naive MTL, indicating its limited utility in this task combination.
 When we compare architectural variants of our approach, Sparse MERIT outperforms Dense MERIT, achieving F1-macro score gains of 1.5\% using Freesound noises and 1.6\% using DNS noises.
 These results suggest that Top-1 expert routing, by assigning each frame to a single expert, encourages more focused and stable specialization, leading to better generalization and efficiency under noisy conditions.